lnsayer/my-website/uniprojects.md

+These are some of my university project reports, of which I am very proud.
+I consistently received top marks in projects for my content verbal and written communication.

 🔬 <a href="/files/summative_report.pdf" target="_blank">Using a Neural Network to Explore the Conformational Space of MurD</a>

 I used a bespoke CNN to study the conformational states of a bacterial protein, MurD.
 My project focussed on hyperparameter tuning and changing the input atom conformations to improve the network.